tombetthauser/art-stuff/README.md

 ## Past Exhibitions / CV

 Coming soon.
 Should maybe scrape from a resource easy to edit on a mobile device like a Google Doc / Sheet or just pull from a raw text file stored in this repo...

+***

+Note, when complete this repo should contain a script that converts this markdown file to a index.html file that can act as a stand-alone GitHub page link.